dkkinyua/AfricaEnergyDataAPI/README.md

 ## Contributions

 Contributions are welcome!
-Whether it’s fixing a bug, improving documentation, or adding new features, your help is appreciated.
+Whether it’s fixing a bug, improving documentation, or adding new features and tests, your help is appreciated.

 ### How to Contribute